dannyfraser/RepData_PeerAssessment1/analysis_script.md

 ## [1] 10766.19
 ```

-The effect of imputing values in this manner has resulted in the mean and median being higher than previous, and gives us a mean equal to the median.
-The mean is quite significantly higher than the data with missing values, but the median is relatively similar.
+The effect of imputing values in this manner has resulted in the mean and median being equal.

 ## Are there differences in activity patterns between weekdays and weekends?